 After reaching the peak of my illness the recover started, they got me out of bed, I started walking around with a walker.
 A few times I fell to the floor, as I have to walk with straight legs, as soon as I bent my knee I was on my way down.
 Towards the end of my stay, I was lobbing the nurses to take me down to the swimming pool, they gave in and I was given a daily swim, being in the pool the resistance is much less on your body, and with a floating device you could do leg and body exercise, I was recovering quicker through water exercises.

-During this period in hospital, my dad and sisters looked after my two kids, they came everyday to the hospital to visit, unfortunately my sickness happen during the Christmas and New year’s period of that year, and that time of the year is the the darkest part in Sweden.
-With Sunrise around 10 AM and sun down at 3 PM, it must have been odd for my kids.
+During this period in hospital, my dad and sisters looked after my two kids, they came every day to the hospital to visit, unfortunately, my sickness happen during the Christmas and New Year’s period of that year, and that time of the year is the darkest part in Sweden.
+With Sunrise around 10 AM and sundown at 3 PM, it must have been odd for my kids.

 My wife flew over from Canada and she stayed for a few days before she and the kids headed back to Toronto Canada.
-One of the doctors that was looking after me, turned out to be a old school friend of my wife.
-You realize how small the world become, they had gone to the same international school in India, actual the doctor had been in my wife sisters class.
-The other amazing thing with my doctor was that he was working towards his PhD, and his thesis would be on the Guillain Barre Syndrome, you have to be lucky even in a bad situation.
+One of the doctors that were looking after me, turned out to be an old school friend of my wife.
+You realize how small the world becomes, they had gone to the same international school in India, actual the doctor had been in my wife sisters class.
+The other amazing thing with my doctor was that he was working towards his Ph.D., and his thesis would be on the Guillain Barre Syndrome, you have to be lucky even in a bad situation.

-On the day of the release from the hospital, I has transportation arranged to take me directly to the Airport, but the driver was a nice guy and took a detour to let me say goodbye to my sisters and grand father.
-The insurance company had the decency to get me and my dad a seat in business class, so I could have some space, I must have looked like a rag doll to other passenger, thin I lost 20 pounds in hospital, pale and a sick look to my persona.
+On the day of the release from the hospital, I have transportation arranged to take me directly to the Airport, but the driver was a nice guy and took a detour to let me say goodbye to my sisters and grandfather.
+The insurance company had the decency to get me and my dad a seat in business class, so I could have some space, I must have looked like a rag doll to other passengers, then I lost 20 pounds in hospital, pale and a sick look to my persona.

-I hope my story have given you a view into a little know syndrome by the name of Guillain-Barre.
+I hope my story has given you a view into a little know syndrome by the name of Guillain-Barre.